Oolong Bubble Tea

 Serve immediately and stir before drinking.
 Use an extra wide straw to drink.

-• Brown sugar goes well with bold teas like oolong, but you can use white granulated sugar if that’s all you have.
+• Brown sugar goes well with bold teas like oolong, but you can use white granulated sugar if that’s what you have.

 • Any milk can be used, including plant-based milk like oat milk.
-Whole milk or half & half will make this drink creamier.
+Whole milk will make this drink creamier.

 • Like soft and chewy mochi, tapioca balls will have a similar texture when they’re very warm.
 I add them to drinks when they have cooled down enough to eat without burning my mouth.